The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 Corsets & bustiers are commonly confused, so don’t worry if you’ve wondered this!

 A corset is primarily designed for waist reduction & shaping the torso into a specific silhouette, typically the classic hourglass shape.
-It’s constructed with rigid boning, made of steel or plastic, & features a lacing system, usually at the back, allowing for tight cinching.
+It’s constructed with rigid boning, steel or plastic, and features a lacing system, usually at the back, allowing for tight cinching.
 The fabric used is robust, meant to withstand tension & sculpt the body.

 Bodysuits